 In a cloud environment, where multiple users are accessing and managing cloud resources, there’s always the possibility of human error.
-99% of cloud breaches will be caused by user error.
+99% of cloud breaches will be caused by users error.
 Stop just putting your security policy on paper.
 This article will provide you with an overview of Azure Policy and how to create Azure policy to help govern your Azure environment.

 What is Azure Policy?

 - Azure Policy is a service that allows you to define policies that implement and control a resource’s properties.

 - It is a free feature in Azure that allows you to create policies and assign them to the resources.
 If these policies are not met, you receive alerts, and you can take action on those alerts.

 - Azure Policy can be used to build a custom validation layer against deployments to prevent deviations from customer-defined rules.
 A minimal amount of extensibility is possible, and it is not a general-purpose Azure rules engine.